 Contact us about your information

-to change or update your information
+change or update the information we have about you

-to delete your information from our records or withdraw your consent
+delete your information from our records or withdraw your consent

 to stop using your information

 If you're not happy with how we've handled your data, you can make a complaint through our website.